 Here's how the various cluster components use generation information:

 - The master creates each new generation, and assigns a generation ID to it.
 When necessary, it communicates the current generation ID to the peers and the search head.
-It also keeps track of the primary bucket copies for each generation and which peers they're located on.
+It also keeps track of the primary bucket copies for each generation and on which peers they're located.

 - The peers keep track of which of their bucket copies are primary for each generation.
 The peers retain primacy information across multiple generations.